FranklandJack/2DPredPreyModel/README.md

 - To run the tests:  run ```!!!!!!!!!!!!!```

-- To generate the dat files for input from any .pnm files you have just place your pnm files in the landscapes directory and run: ```make dats``` which will generate the .dats files and place them in the main 2DPredPreyModel directory.
+- To generate the dat files for input from any .pnm files you have to just place your pnm files in the landscapes directory and run: ```make dats``` which will generate the .dats files and place them in the main 2DPredPreyModel directory.

 - To generate complete documentation run: ```doxygen Doxyfile```